FlorentRu/Naive-Bayes-classifier-to-detect-whether-an-email-is-classified-as-spam-or-ham/README.md

 Overview

 This repository contains Python code for a Naive Bayes classifier designed to predict whether an email is spam or not spam.
-The classifier is trained on a dataset of emails, which can be downloaded using the provided download_corpus function.
+The classifier is trained on a dataset of emails.
 The dataset includes both ham (non-spam) and spam emails.

 The code uses the CountVectorizer from scikit-learn for feature extraction and the MultinomialNB (Multinomial Naive Bayes) classifier for training.
 The performance of the classifier is evaluated using metrics such as accuracy, precision, recall, and F1 score.